 Reusuable Silcone Sheets

-I have large sheets that fit the shelves in my Rofco baking oven.
+I have large silicone sheets that fit the shelves in my Rofco baking oven.
 These are indispensable.
 You can use them on top of baking trays and baking stones to make it really easy to get your bread in and out of the oven.
-They are very long lasting and can be used again and again.
+They are very long lasting and can be washed and used again and again.
 Best option is to buy on a roll and cut to the size you need.

 Long Rolling Pin

 I will always choose a wooden roller, I find these work best for me.
-Choose a 40 cm long roller which is longer than standard rollers.
+Choose a 40 cm long rolling pin which is longer than standard rollers.
 These are ideal when you are rolling out croissant dough and pastry.